YouTube video from Cape Fear Press on this process. They demonstrate preparation and exposure for larger etching plates.

 Place your paper, blue (recently exposed by peeling off the protective layer) side down onto the wet metal.
 Using your fingers and starting from the center, press and smooth out the paper working out air bubbles.
 You can also use a rubber squeegee to smooth out the paper.
-Starting from the center and working outward will ensure that the paper is completely adhered to the metal.
+Starting from the center and working outward will ensure that the paper has completely adhered to the metal.
 If there are air bubbles, start over and try again.
 Heat metal and paper with a hair dryer for 30 seconds to a minute.
 Don’t overheat (180 to 200 degrees max).
 I’ve recently had problems with the paper adhering to the metal and along with the hairdryer part, have started leaving the paper/metal sandwich to sit overnight.
 That way, the surface is fully dry.
 It seems to be working quite well.
 Try this if the paper is pulling up in areas.

 You will need a piece of glass that is close to the size of your metal.
 Tip: You can buy several inexpensive, small picture frames, in various sizes.
 Make a sandwich of the following items, in this order (from bottom to top):

-1. A piece of chip board or cardboard.
+1. A piece of chipboard or cardboard.
 You can use the picture frame backs for this IF you take off the piece on the back that is used as a stand.

 2. Either a small piece of foam or a neatly folded piece of paper towel or fabric.
 The idea is to have some “give” so that the glass squishes around the metal better.
 You want a tight fit so that shadows don’t form under the transparency.